Introduction to White Hair

 Vitamin Deficiencies

-A deficiency in key nutrients such as Vitamin B12, iron, copper, and zinc can accelerate the onset of white strands.
-These vitamins help keep your hair strong, healthy, and colorful.
+Lack of essential nutrients like Vitamin B12, iron, copper and zinc may hasten the process of white strands.
+These vitamins will maintain your hair to be strong, healthy, and colorful.

 Stress and Lifestyle Choices